Darren McFadden: 2014 season

-On March 11, 2014, Oakland re-signed McFadden after the release of Rashad Jennings.
-In week 14, against the 49ers, he only carried the ball for four carries for five yards.
+On March 11, 2014, Oakland re-signed McFadden after not re-signing Rashad Jennings.
+In week 14, against the San Francisco 49ers, he only carried the ball for four carries for five yards.
 The 2014 season marked as the first time in which Darren McFadden played a full season.
 He appeared in all 16 games with 12 starts.
-He finished the year with 155 carries for 534 yards (a 3.4-yard average) and 2 touchdowns.
+He finished the year with 155 carries for 534 yards (a 3.4-yard average) and two touchdowns.
 McFadden saw a decline in his number of carries due to the emergence of second-year running back Latavius Murray.

 Dallas Cowboys

 2015 season

 On March 13, 2015, McFadden signed a two-year deal with the Dallas Cowboys worth up to $5.85 million including a $200,000 bonus, to be one of the candidates to help replace the recently departed DeMarco Murray.

 After playing off the bench in a backup role in the first five games of the season, McFadden took over the lead back role in Week 7 against the New York Giants, replacing an injured Joseph Randle and totaling a season-high 152 yards rushing and a touchdown in a road loss.
 It was his first 100-yard game since 2013 and the first for a Cowboys running back in 2015.

-He would remain as the starter and finished with 1,089 rushing yards (4th in the NFL), after only gaining 129 yards in his first 5 games.
-For the second time in his career, he was able to play in all 16 games, while posting 1,417 scrimmage yards (4th among running backs), 4.6 yards-per-carry (3rd in the NFL among the 27 running backs with at least 160 carries), 5 100-yard rushing games (2nd in the NFL), 52 rushing first downs (4th in the NFL), 9 20-plus-yard runs (4th in the NFL), and 2 40-plus-yard runs (4th in the NFL).
-His 3 rushing touchdowns was second on the team, his 40 receptions was 4th and his 328 receiving yards was 2nd-most in his career for a single season.
+McFadden remained as the starter and finished with 1,089 rushing yards (fourth in the NFL), after only gaining 129 yards in his first five games.
+For the second time in his career, he was able to play in all 16 games, while posting 1,417 scrimmage yards (4th among running backs), 4.6 yards-per-carry (3rd in the NFL among the 27 running backs with at least 160 carries), five 100-yard rushing games (second in the NFL), 52 rushing first downs (fourth in the NFL), 9 20-plus-yard runs (fourth in the NFL), and 2 40-plus-yard runs (fourth in the NFL).
+His three rushing touchdowns was second on the team, his 40 receptions was fourth, and his 328 receiving yards was second-most in his career for a single season.

 McFadden became the first former Razorback running back to register two 1,000-yard rushing seasons in an NFL career.
-His 100-yard rushing games were against the Giants (152 yards), Philadelphia Eagles (117 yards), Miami Dolphins (129 yards), Green Bay Packers (111 yards), and Jets (100 yards).
-He also had two more games with 100-plus scrimmage yards (113 rushing-plus-receiving yards against Seattle, and 145 rushing-plus-receiving yards against Washington).
+His 100-yard rushing games were against the Giants (152 yards), Philadelphia Eagles (117 yards), Miami Dolphins (129 yards), Green Bay Packers (111 yards), and New York Jets (100 yards).
+McFadden also had two more games with 100-plus scrimmage yards (113 rushing-plus-receiving yards against the Seattle Seahawks and 145 rushing-plus-receiving yards against Washington).